2012 Modeling / Water Sustainability Study

 This study relied on a groundwater flow model — a digital representation of the Coconino Plateau aquifers and flow system — to simulate aquifer conditions in and around Flagstaff.
 This model was based on the Northern Arizona Regional Groundwater Flow Model (NARGFM), which was developed by the USGS in 2011, and used to predict the physical availability of groundwater over the next 100 years.
 It incorporates information such as water levels, spring flow rates, historical pumping, and measure of aquifer hydraulic properties.

 To develop this model, the consultants, AMEC Environmental & Infrastructure (now AMEC Foster Wheeler) — along with Utilities staff, local professionals, and scientists — reviewed the NARGFM’s input variables and parameters to adapt for the goals of this project.
-A focus area for the Flagstaff model was defined within the NARGFM domain [view study area map].
+A focus area for the Flagstaff model was defined within the NARGFM domain [view study area map (PDF)].
 A “conceptual model” was then developed to define the regional subsurface geology and hydrology of the Coconino (C) and underlying Redwall-Muav (R) aquifers.
 The following information was used to develop the conceptual model and to calibrate the numerical groundwater flow model to 2010 conditions:

 - Water levels in both the C- and R- aquifers, where available, prior to the 1950s were used to represent pre-development conditions.
 Water levels from the 1950s to 2009 were used to represent pumping conditions.
 These data show historical trends over time.